 Other archaeological monuments

 - Ancient footprints of Acahualinca - Managua.
-Footprints left in fresh volcanic ash by a group of people, who walked here circa 110 BC.
+Footprints left in fresh volcanic ash by a group of people, who walked here sometimes around 110 BC.

 - Nawawasito megaliths (El Gavilán statues) - Región Autónoma del Atlántico Sur.
 Rich find of Pre-Columbian megalithic sculptures which were made from different materials - basalt, carbonate rock, andesites.
 13 intact sculptures and pieces of many more sculptures have been found here.
 Numerous mounds.